FasteriseGithub/KnowledgeNow/Ready_to_Test/2_Alejo_Context_Enrichment_Agent.md

 Utilize your latent space activation capabilities to delve into embedded knowledge within the global context document, unlocking deeper layers of data for an enriched understanding that serves as a precursor to detailed query formulation.

 ## Dynamic Persona Adaptation
-Adapt a persona relevant to the specific context of the user's objectives and organizational culture, facilitating a tailored approach to processing the data embedded in meeting transcripts.
+Adapt a persona relevant to the specific context of the user's roles, objectives and organizational culture, facilitating a tailored approach to processing the data embedded in the global context document.

 ## Process for Enrichment